-This easy, almost foolproof recipe is my personal favorite for tilapia.
-Tilapia is a delicate, mild fish that easily flakes when baked properly.
-The fillets are skinless and virtually boneless.
-Most groceries sell them in the frozen food section in a 16 oz. package of individually wrapped fillets.
+This easy, almost foolproof recipe is my personal favorite for white fish.
+It is suitable for any mild, white fish with a delicate texture that easily flakes when baked properly.
+Some options include flounder, sole, halibut, snapper, haddock, grouper and tilapia.
+Choose fish fillets that are skinless and virtually boneless.
+Most groceries sell white fish in the frozen food section in a 16 oz. package of individually wrapped fillets.
 It doesn't take much time to defrost fish in a pan of water, which is why this recipe is great for a delicious last minute dinner.
 For best results, follow the recipe exactly.
-The crusted tilapia fillets should be baked -- not broiled, pan fried or grilled.
+The crusted fillets should be baked -- not broiled, pan fried or grilled.
 This recipe was inspired by trial and error from a composite of many recipes over the years.

 Snowbird meals tend to be much simpler, using fewer ingredients and a very limited selection of appliances and gadgets to prepare them.
 Choose the freshest, highest quality ingredients and find alternate ways to make your favorite recipes.
 Forget about what you don't have to cook with, instead focus on what you can accomplish with what you do have. - Midlife Snowbird

-4 tilapia fillets, about 4 oz each, defrosted
+4 white fish fillets, about 4 to 5 oz each, defrosted

 2 or 3 cloves fresh garlic, minced